Building-acoustics-TU-Eindhoven/EAVR-v2/README.md

 - `Left-click`: Select wall to change material of.
 - `Shift + Left-click`: Select multiple walls.

-When the control panel is enabled:
+When the control panel is enabled you'll find the following menus:
-- `Choose material..`: change the material of the currently selected wall(s).
-If no wall is selected ("Selected Wall: None"), the change in material will not have any effect.
-- `Room`
-    - `scaling`: change the scaling of the room in x, y and z direction individually (range: x0.5-x2.0).
-- `Source`
+- `Sources`:
-    - `< 1 >`: Select source to edit.
+    - `< Source: 1 >`: Select source to edit.
-    - `Add source`: Adds a source based on the currently selected source.
+    - `+`: Adds a source based on the currently selected source.
-    - `Remove source`: Removes currently selected source.
+    - `-`: Removes currently selected source.
-    - `Position`: Change the position of the source as a ratio of the current room dimensions (range: 0-1).
+    - `x`, `y`, `z`: Change the position of the source as a ratio of the current room dimensions (range: 0-1).
-    - `Select Audio..`: Select an audio file from the dropdown list.
-    - `< Gain = 0 dB >`: Increase / decrease the gain of the currently selected source.
     - `Buttons`: In order of appearance:
         - `Play`: Plays the currently selected audio file through the currently selected source.
         - `Pause`: Pauses the currently selected source.
         - `Stop`: Stops the currently selected source.
         - `Stop (Double click)`: Stops all sources.
         - `Loop`: Loops audio played by current source.
-    - `Saved observations`: Shows a list of observations which are created after pressing the `Save` button.
+    - `Select Audio..`: Select an audio file from the dropdown list.
+    - `Gain`: Increase / decrease the gain of the currently selected source.
+- `Observations` *(Work in progress!)*
+    - Planning to add functionality to save the current state of the application (sources, player position, materials, etc.)
+- `Room`
+    - `x`, `y`, `z`: change the scaling of the room in x, y and z direction individually (range: x0.5-x2.0).
+- `Wall` (or `No wall selected`)
+    - Change the material of the currently selected wall(s).
+    - If no wall is selected, the menu will be disabled.

 ## 1. Setup and Usage Instructions